GSA-TTS/identity-handbook/_articles/appdev-ruby-worker-jobs.md

 2. The user submits a form to the IDP
     - For image processing jobs, the payload will contain:
         - S3 image URLs
-        - the encryption key and IVs
+        - the encryption key and initialization vectors (IVs)
     - For PII verification jobs, the payload will contain PII:
         - First name
         - Last name